mieko/sr-captcha/index.md

 [Mike A. Owens](http://mike.filespanker.com/), August 24th, 2014

-The Silk Road, the infamous online black market, was shut down almost a year back.
+Silk Road, the infamous online black market, was shut down almost a year back.
 Until moments ago, I thought it had stayed dead.
 That would've made it easier to publish this write-up, but what the hell.
+I just read that it is back in operation.
+I doubt anything written here applies anymore, though.

-I've just read that it's back in operation, but I doubt anything written here applies anymore.
 Regardless, I'd like to dive into some code I wrote years ago that I'm particularly fond of, but obviously reluctant to put on a resumé.

 Motivation